vincenzoml/topochecker/README.md

 "weight=n" to each edge, where n is a float; the default value for n is 1.0.

-"eval.csv" is a whitespace-separated csv file, with three or more columns.
+"eval.csv" is a csv file, with three or more columns.
 Each row takes the form

 `state point prop1 prop2 ... propN`